jrodriguezjr/beedoc/en-US/advantage/monitor.md

 ## Tasks

-You can add task in your applicaion and check the task status or trigger it manually.
+You can add tasks in your applicaion and check the task status or trigger it manually.

 - Check task status: `http://localhost:8088/task`
 - Run task manually: `http://localhost:8088/runtask?taskname=task_name`